 Power Systems Design and Studies

-NREL develops new tools, algorithms, and methods for modeling, simulating, and designing the electric power system at all scales.
-This includes market design and performance evaluations; and planning, operations, and protection studies.
+NREL develops tools, algorithms, and methods for modeling, simulating, and designing the electric power system at all scales.
+This includes market design and performance evaluations and planning, operations, and protection studies.

 Current design and planning tools for the electric grid cannot handle uncertainty, rely on simplifying the underlying physics of power systems, and are typically run on desktop personal computers or mdall servers.
 NREL is tackling this challenge by leveraging the lab's high-performance computing capabilities to accommodate the increasing complexity of the grid.

 The largest-ever simulation of the electric grid using the power of high-performance computing.